Testing for financial crashes using the Log Periodic Power Law mode: Introduction

-An alternative approach to modeling stock market crashes and their bubbles is to fit a Log-Periodic Power-Law (LPPL) to asset prices.\footnote{ Kumar et al. \cite{KMP:2003} also apply logit models to microeconomic and financial data and show that currency crashes can be predicted.} The notion that statistical description of financial crashes as manifestations of power law accelerations essentially suggests that stock market crashes obey a particular power law with log-periodic fluctuations.
-Sornette et al. \cite{SJB:1996}, Sornette and Johansen \cite{SJ:1997} and Lillo and Mantegna \cite{LM:2004} show that this model is able to capture a shift over time in the log-periodic oscillations of financial prices that are associated with market crashes.
+In this study we employ an alternative approach to model the financial bubbles prior to crashes.
+We fit a Log-Periodic Power-Law (LPPL), due to \cite{SJB:1996}, to the Hang Seng index .
+The LPPL approach has attracted a lot of attention in recent years.
+An important advantage of the LPPL model relative to other approaches is that it seeks to predict both the continuation and termination of a bubble in the same estimation.
+The notion that financial crashes are manifestations of power law accelerations essentially suggests that endogenously induced stock market crashes might obey a particular power law, with log-periodic fluctuations.
+This approach contrasts with \cite{R:2011} where crashes are considered to be exogenously induced.
+Following \cite{SJB:1996}, and \cite{LM:2004}, many papers claim to show that this model is able to capture a shift over time in the log-periodic oscillations of financial prices that are associated with market crashes.
+Given the manner in which the estimation is performed, shifts over time log-periodic oscillations are not directly captured but depend on the window that is searched.

-The analogy of financial crashes as being similar in their statistical signatures to critical points as depicted in natural phenomena has, however, been argued to be unrealistic.
-Laloux et al. \cite{LPC:1999} express doubts about the validity of a seven-parameter model fitted to highly noisy data.
+The analogy of financial crashes as being similar in their statistical signatures to critical points as depicted in natural phenomena has, however, been argued to be unrealistic. \cite{LPC:1999} express doubts about the validity of fitting a seven-parameter model to highly noisy data.
 They argue that such a model would suffer from severe over-fitting.
-Also, some log-periodic precursors do not always lead to crashes but to a smooth draw-down or to an even greater draw-up.
-This suggests that there is no universality in the manner financial bubbles are manifested.
+Also, some log-periodic precursors do not always lead to crashes but to a smooth draw-down or even a greater draw-up.
+This suggests that there is no universal manner in which financial bubbles manifest themselves.
 Indeed, some evidence (see, e.g., \cite{F:2001}) shows that the predicted time of a crash is sensitive to the size of the event-window used to predict the crash.
+We also find the size of the event-window places an important constraint on our empirical results.